 I’m continuing my shop storage overhaul with these DIY Garage Cabinets today.
 I designed these shop base cabinets to be able to mix and match the storage options inside to meet your needs.
 They have a small profile to save space in your small garage or shop.
+These are part of my whole Modular DIY Garage Cabinet system and they work amazingly well.
 Make sure to check out the plans so you can build your own!

 A big thanks to Kreg Tool, the sponsor of this project.
 I use a lot of Kreg products when I’m building storage for the shop so having them on board for this project was a natural fit.

 Affiliate links are used on this page.
 See my disclosure page for info on affiliate programs.

 - Build Frame

 - Attach Doors and Adjustable Feet

 After building my DIY Wall Cabinets with 5 Storage Options a couple months ago it was time to make the some DIY Garage Cabinets to match.
 I’m using baltic birch plywood like I do in all of my shop projects.
 I love how stable and solid it is.
 I’ll be building two cabinets with different storage options in each one.

 1. Build Frame for the DIY Garage Cabinets

 First I cut the sides for both DIY Garage Cabinets from ¾” plywood.
 Then I made a mark for the toe kick.